sitewards/QuickOrders/README.md

 ----
 * Find a way to store products added to list in some session, so if adding fails then list stays as it was - <strong>Contribution seriously appreciated</strong>
 * Separate messages for errors with sku/product name which caused the error – many more possibilites to highlight product, etc.
+* Block Enter key to process adding to cart – type="submit"